deveshyaara/Healthlink_RPC/middleware-api/SUPABASE_INTEGRATION_SUMMARY.md

 7. ✅ Zero breaking changes (backward compatible)

 **What You Didn't Get** (as per requirements):
-- ❌ Medical records in Supabase (correctly stays on Fabric)
+- ❌ Medical records in Supabase (correctly stays on Ethereum)
 - ❌ Frontend changes (not needed - API contracts unchanged)
 - ❌ Blockchain data in PostgreSQL (correct separation maintained)